 References should be placed in the text using the Harvard referencing system (e.g. Tichý 2001, 25-27).
 Examples can be found online at: http://libweb.anglia.ac.uk/referencing/harvard.htm.

-A full bibliography should be provided at the end of the contribution.
-The bibliography should contain only works referred to in the text.
+A full bibliography is required at the end of the contribution and should contain only works referred to in the text.

 - Charts, tables, and graphs should be in Excel.